HewlettPackard/hpegl-metal-terraform-resources/terraform/examples/volume-creation/README.md

 - `location_id` - Unique ID of the location.
 - `flavor_id` - unique ID of the chosen flavor.
 - `state` - The provisioning state of the volume.
+- `status` - The provisioning status of the volume.